arup-group/actions-city-modelling-lab/README.md

 - environment (optional, default="pre-release"): GitHub environment in which secrets are stored.
 Environments help to ensure that only certain operations are available to different user types.
 E.g., releasing packages can be given an extra layer of security whereby a maintainer has to approve an action before it can run.
+- destination (optional, default="pypi"): One of "pypi" or "internal", to specify what the ultimate destination of the package will be.
+If `internal`, the package will be uploaded to <https://packages.arup.com>.
+If `pypi`, the package will be uploaded to <https://test.pypi.org/> for testing and <https://pypi.org/> for final upload.

 _Required secrets_: `PYPI_API_TOKEN` stored in a GitHub actions environment of the same name as `environment`.
+If `destination=internal`, this secret must still be defined, but can be a placeholder string (e.g. "NA").

+> [!NOTE]
+> To use this action with `destination=internal`, you must request access to the `packages` self-hosted runner for your repository via an Arup service-now request.

 ### Deploy documentation